π‘οΈ Google HTTP(S) Load Balancer Logging is not enabledπ’

 - Under the

-Networkingheading selectNetwork services.- Select the HTTPS load-balancer you wish to audit.
+Networkingheading, selectNetwork services.- Select the HTTPS load balancer you want to update.

 - Select